jspoecklberger/idesu/README.md

         SimpleReleasePlan plan = new SimpleReleasePlan(requirements, releases);
 ```

 Next, we create some constraints that we want to add.
+Note that previously defined release capacities do not implicitly create constraints

 ```
  List<Constraint> constraints = ConstraintHelper.createCapacityConstraints(plan);